Antifa (United States): Movement structure and ideology

 The antifa movement grew after the 2016 United States presidential election.
 As of August 2017, approximately 200 groups existed, of varying sizes and levels of activity.
 It is particularly active in the Pacific Northwest, such as in Portland, Oregon.

-Individuals involved in the antifa movement tend to hold anti-authoritarian, anti-capitalist, anti-fascist, and anti-state views, subscribing to a varied range of left-wing ideologies.
+Individuals involved in the antifa movement tend to hold anti-authoritarian, anti-capitalist, anti-fascist, anti-racist, and anti-state views, subscribing to a varied range of left-wing ideologies.
 A majority of adherents are anarchists, communists, and other socialists who describe themselves as revolutionaries, although some social democrats and others on the American Left, among them environmentalists, LGBT and indigenous rights advocates, also adhere to the antifa movement.

-According to professor of journalism and political science at the Craig Newmark Graduate School of Journalism at the City University of New York, Peter Beinart, "antifa is heavily composed of anarchists" and "its activists place little faith in the state, which they consider complicit in fascism and racism."
-Antifa activists' ideologies, as well as their involvement in violent actions against far-right opponents and the police has led some scholars and news media to characterize the movement as far-left and militant.
+According to professor of journalism and political science at the Craig Newmark Graduate School of Journalism at the City University of New York, Peter Beinart in 2017, "antifa is heavily composed of anarchists" and "its activists place little faith in the state, which they consider complicit in fascism and racism."
+Antifa activists' ideologies, as well as their involvement in violent actions against far-right opponents and the police has led some scholars and news media to characterize the movement as far-left, as well as militant.

-In his article "The Rise of the Violent Left" for The Atlantic, Beinart writes that antifa activists "prefer direct action: They pressure venues to deny white supremacists space to meet.
+In his 2017 article "The Rise of the Violent Left" for The Atlantic, Beinart writes that antifa activists "prefer direct action: They pressure venues to deny white supremacists space to meet.
 They pressure employers to fire them and landlords to evict them.
 And when people they deem racists and fascists manage to assemble, antifa's partisans try to break up their gatherings, including by force."
 According to historian Mark Bray, an expert on the movement, the "vast majority of anti-fascist organizing is nonviolent.
 But their willingness to physically defend themselves and others from white supremacist violence and preemptively shut down fascist organizing efforts before they turn deadly distinguishes them from liberal anti-racists."